 Proposals: Applicants should submit a proposal that clearly lays out the following information:

 Product: The proposal should specify the intended end product for the project and at least preliminary thoughts on means of dissemination.
 If students are involved, it is hoped that they will make separate presentations as part of the Colby Undergraduate Research Symposium.
-It is expected that grantees will submit the product to the Colby Digital Commons (note: this can be done so as not to prejudice publication rights).
 Faculty researchers will be named as Goldfarb Center Fellows for the academic year in which the project takes place and should include that designation as well as academic titles in all publications resulting from this grant.
-NOTE: Included in the end product of the research, recipients are required to submit to the Goldfarb Center Assistant Director, a detailed report of all expenses paid for by the grant money (including copies of receipts organized by date).
+NOTE: Included in the end product of the research, recipients are required to submit to the Goldfarb Center administrative assistant a detailed report of all expenses paid for by the grant money (including copies of receipts organized by date).
 Failure to do so will preclude future grants.
 Reports are due 10 days after the completion of the project.